kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

       namespace HWY_NAMESPACE
       {
         // here, we're inside the ISA-specific nested namespace.
 We declare
-        // dispatch::payload, but it will be only defined in a separate
-        // ISA-specfic TU.
-We also declare the 'local' _get_dispatch.
-The
-        // function definition for that will also be in the ISA-specific TU.
+        // _get_dispatch.
+The function definition for that resides in the

-        struct dispatch
-        : public dispatch_base
-        {
-          int payload ( int argc , char * argv[] ) const ;
-        } ;
+        // ISA-specific TU.

         const dispatch_base * const _get_dispatch() ;
       } ;